Tell Arpachiyah: Archaeology

 Tell Arpachiyah is a small tell, or settlement mound, with a maximum diameter of 67 m and a peak height of 5.5 m.
 The full site has a diameter of around 125 m.
-After being scouted by Reginald Campbell Thompson in 1928, it was excavated by Max Mallowan and John Cruikshank Rose of the British School of Archaeology in Iraq, along with Agatha Christie, in 1933.
-Additional soundings were conducted in 1976 by a team led by Ismail Hijara.
-Several Halaf structures were uncovered, including tholoi and the "Burnt House".
-An array of Halaf pottery and sealings were also found, along with an Ubaid cemetery containing 50 graves.
+After being scouted by Reginald Campbell Thompson in 1928, it was excavated by Max Mallowan and John Cruikshank Rose of the British School of Archaeology in Iraq, along with Agatha Christie, for 6 weeks in 1933.
+180 workers with only two supervisors were employed and records of plans and find spots are not complete.
+A cemetery was excavated with grave goods being only utilitarian pottery vessels.
+Four tholoi were found in the outlying area of the site.
+Finds were divided between the British Museum and Iraq.

+Additional soundings were conducted in 1976 by a team led by Ismail Hijara worked for 8 weeks.
+A single 57.5 meter long and 2,5 meter wide double-L-shaped trench was excavated.
+In 7.5 meters of Halaf period (the 1933 excavation had only dug to 1.5 meters) dug remains 11 building phases were found.